open-resources/dash_curriculum/_sources/part3/chapter10.md

 Notice in the code above that we imported `ctx` from `dash`.
 Then, we used its property `triggered_id` inside the callback function to determine the ID of the button that was triggered.

 Another useful property of the callback context is the **`triggered_prop_ids`**.
 This is a dictionary of the component IDs and props that triggered the callback.
 It is beneficial to use when multiple properties of the same component (ID) can trigger the callback.
-For example, let's build a scatter graph and display on the page data generated from the `selectedData` and the `clickData` properties of the graph.
+For example, let's build a scatter plot and display on the page data generated from the `selectedData` and the `clickData` properties of the graph.

 Run the code and try to click on one of the scatter markers.
 Then, use the box tool to select a group of markers and see how the sentence changes.